f3d-app/f3d/doc/libf3d/03-OPTIONS.md

 ### `render.light.intensity` (_double_, default: `1.0`)

-Adjust the intensity of every light in the scene.
+Adjust the intensity of every light in the scene (except HDRI).

 CLI: `--light-intensity`.